International Entrepreneur Rule

 A. Every 3 years, by regulation, the threshold monetary amounts must increase according to the Consumer Price Index for All Urban Consumers.
 We will publish the new amounts on our website, and a technical update to the regulation itself will appear in the Federal Register.
 We expect that the next automatic update will go into effect at the beginning of Fiscal Year 2025 (Oct.
 1, 2024).

-A. If the start-up-entity has raised less than $264,147 of “qualified investment” and/or less than $105,659 of “qualified government awards or grants,” the applicant may still be able to demonstrate “substantial potential for rapid growth and job creation” through alternative reliable and compelling evidence.
+A. If the startup-entity has raised less than the threshold “qualified investment” and/or “qualified government awards or grants,” the applicant may still be able to demonstrate “substantial potential for rapid growth and job creation” through alternative reliable and compelling evidence.

-The International Entrepreneur Rule recognizes that reliable and compelling evidence of the start-up entity’s “substantial potential for rapid growth and job creation” may vary depending on the nature of the business and the industry in which it operates.
-Therefore, applicants providing other reliable and compelling evidence of the start-up entity’s potential are not limited to certain types of evidence.
+The International Entrepreneur Rule recognizes that reliable and compelling evidence of the startup entity’s “substantial potential for rapid growth and job creation” may vary depending on the nature of the business and the industry it operates in.
+Therefore, applicants providing other reliable and compelling evidence of the startup entity’s potential are not limited to certain types of evidence.

 This additional supporting evidence may include, but is not limited to: